iakhil/cric_stats/README.md

 ## Data Sources

-The game uses two JSON files containing cricket statistics:
+The game uses four JSON files containing cricket statistics:
-- `cricket_batting_stats.json` - Contains batting statistics for Test cricket players
+- `cricket_batting_stats.json` - Contains Test batting statistics
-- `cricket_bowling_stats.json` - Contains bowling statistics for Test cricket players
+- `cricket_bowling_stats.json` - Contains Test bowling statistics

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript (ES6+)
-- Fetch API for loading JSON data
+- `ipl_batting.json` - Contains IPL batting statistics
+- `ipl_bowling.json` - Contains IPL bowling statistics

 ## Setup

-No installation required.
-Simply download all files and open `index.html` in a web browser.
+⚠️ **Important**: Due to browser security restrictions (CORS), this game must be accessed through a web server rather than opening the HTML file directly.

+### Option 1: Using Python to create a simple web server

+1. Make sure you have Python installed on your computer
+2. Open a terminal/command prompt in the game directory
+3. Run one of these commands to start a web server:
+   - On macOS/Linux: `python3 -m http.server 8000`
+   - On Windows: `python -m http.server 8000`
+4. Open your browser and go to: http://localhost:8000

+### Option 2: Using Visual Studio Code with Live Server

+1. Open the project folder in Visual Studio Code
+2. Install the "Live Server" extension
+3. Right-click on `index.html` and select "Open with Live Server"
+4. The game will open in your default browser

+## Troubleshooting

+- **Blank page or errors in console**: Make sure you're accessing the game through a web server (http://localhost:...) and not opening the file directly (file://...)
+- **Player names not showing**: Check that all JSON files are properly formatted and accessible
+- **Stats not loading**: Verify that the JSON files have the correct structure for Test and IPL formats

 ## Browser Compatibility